aryanpashte/mini-cp-judge/README.md

 # Mini CP Judge (C++)

+This project simulates a simplified competitive programming judge.
+It automates compilation, execution, and output verification of user programs.

+This project simulates a simplified competitive programming judge.
+It automates compilation, execution, and output verification of user programs.

 A minimal competitive programming judge implemented in C++.
 It compiles a user-provided source file, runs it with predefined input, captures the output, and compares it against an expected output.